Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

 which tends to $\frac{1}{2}\kappa\langle\vert(1-R)\exp[i\,{\rm arg}(\phi^{\prime})]-1\vert^{2}\vert\Omega\vert^{2}\rangle dt$ if $R\le1$, or $\frac{1}{2}\kappa R{}^{2}\langle\vert\Omega\vert^{2}\rangle dt$ if $R>1$.

 This analysis indicates that there are advantages in making specific choices of $R$.
 If we choose $R=2$, Eq. (\ref{eq:179c}) shows that we can eliminate the noise term controlling the asymptotic time evolution of $\Omega\phi^{\prime}$.
-On the other hand, it is the diffusive behaviour of $\Omega$ that characterises the asymptotic quality of the statistics of other quantities, so it is advisable to try to control this too.
-The strength of the diffusion depends on the quantity $\vert(1-R)\exp[i\,{\rm arg}(\phi^{\prime})]-1\vert^{2}=(1-R)^{2}-2(1-R)\cos{\rm arg}(\phi^{\prime})+1$ for $R\le1$, and $R^{2}$ for $R>1$.
-The behaviour is difficult to specify in detail, but for $R>1$ it is clear that the asymptotic rate of diffusive spread of $\Omega$ increases with $R$, such that large $R$ is disadvantageous.
+On the other hand, it is the diffusive behaviour of $\Omega$ that characterises the asymptotic statistics of other quantities.
+The strength of the diffusion depends on the quantity $(1-R)^{2}-2(1-R)\cos{\rm arg}(\phi^{\prime})+1$ for $R\le1$, and $R^{2}$ for $R>1$.
+It is clear that the asymptotic rate of diffusive spread of $\Omega$ increases as $R$ becomes large, which is disadvantageous.